-Removal of ingrown toenails is the most common minor surgical procedure performed here at Highett Podiatry called a Partial Nail Avulsion (PNA).
+Removal of ingrown toenails is the most common minor surgical procedure at Highett Podiatry, called a Partial Nail Avulsion (PNA).

-Surgery is required when an ingrown toenail repeatedly gets infected and is continually painful and/or the patient is unable to wear shoes or the problem inhibits work, sporting or other activities.
+Surgery is required when an ingrown toenail gets infected and is continually painful and cannot wear shoes, or the problem inhibits work, sporting or other activities.

 Your podiatrist will conduct a complete assessment, taking medical history, a list of any medications and medical conditions as well as an examination of blood supply to the foot prior to undertaking a PNA.